-The one thing you won’t hear expats complaining about is lifestyle in Dubai.
+The one thing you won’t hear expats complaining about is the lifestyle in Dubai.

-The emirate as a whole has developed a strong tourism-based economy, and as a result the attractions and amenities on offer in Dubai are inimitable; and naturally all residents can benefit.
+The emirate as a whole has developed a strong tourism-based economy.
+As a result, the attractions and amenities on offer in Dubai are inimitable, and naturally, all residents can benefit.

 From a range of theme parks to private beach clubs, from incredibly opulent shopping malls to cinema complexes and an abundance of restaurants, Dubai really does have it all.

-If you’re stopped and caught out the penalties are high.
-You’re not supposed to transport alcohol in a taxi or on public transport – and in theory, you’re even supposed to have a license to be able to consume alcohol in a licensed bar.
+If you’re stopped and caught out, the penalties are high.
+You’re not even supposed to transport alcohol in a taxi or on public transport.

 Beyond drinking, there is plenty more to do in Dubai.

-Shopping is a big part of lifestyle in Dubai.
-If you like shopping there’s the annual Dubai Shopping Festival with its incredible events, competitions and prizes.
-It takes place at the start of the year and includes all sorts of additional attractions such as impressive fireworks displays for example.
+Shopping is a big part of the lifestyle in Dubai.
+If you like shopping, there’s the annual Dubai Shopping Festival with incredible events, competitions, and prizes.
+It takes place at the start of the year and includes all sorts of additional attractions, such as impressive fireworks displays.

-Take the Mall of the Emirates for example, it has it’s own indoor ski slope.
-Then there will be the Mall of Arabia that’s purported to be opening in 2012 and which will feature a dinosaur park!
+Take the Mall of the Emirates, for example; it has its own indoor ski slope.
 Or how about Souk Madinat Jumeirah with its waterways?

-Alternatively, pick a nation’s cuisine and Google it followed by the suffix ‘in Dubai’ and chances are you’ll find a restaurant catering to your tastes.
+Alternatively, pick a nation’s cuisine and Google it followed by the suffix ‘in Dubai’; chances are you’ll find a restaurant catering to your tastes.

 Time Out Dubai is probably the best place to start when looking for a restaurant – and it’s an excellent place to find out what’s going on day to day in the emirate.

-For expats living in Dubai, the one thing that becomes quite important after the initial euphoria of your new life experience has waned, is establishing community and companionship.
-The good news is that there are no end of clubs and societies you can join in with, and plenty of small groups and friendly fellowships to connect with.
+For expats living in Dubai, the one thing that becomes quite important after the initial euphoria of your new life experience has waned is establishing community and companionship.
+The good news is that there is no end to clubs and societies you can join, and there are plenty of small groups and friendly fellowships to connect with.